Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> May you find grace as you surrender to life.
-May you find happiness, as you stop seeking it.
+> The chief cause of failure and unhappiness is trading what you want most for what you want right now.

 <!-- QUOTE_END -->